-Partially.
-State requires a test, but it is insufficiently rigorous to fully measure candidates' science of reading instruction knowledge. : CO, DC, DE, ID, KS, KY, LA, MA, ME, MO, NJ, NV, RI, SC, TN, UT, VT, WY
+State requires a test, but it does not measure candidates' knowledge of all components of the science of reading for licensure. : CO, DC, DE, ID, KS, KY, LA, MA, ME, MO, NJ, NV, RI, SC, TN, UT, VT, WY

 ME: Additionally, Maine also offers an early elementary license covering grades K-3.
 Early elementary candidates are required to pass the Praxis Education of Young Children (5024) test, which does not cover the science of reading instruction.

 NC: Teachers have until their third year to pass the reading test.

 NJ: The state also allows an exemption to candidates who have failed to meet the passing score by five percent if they have a GPA of 3.5 or higher.

 TN: Tennessee allows teachers to delay passage of content and pedagogy tests if they possess a bachelor's degree in a core content area.

 State requires elementary preparation programs standards to address the components of the science of reading instruction. : AL, AR, CA, CO, DE, FL, GA, IA, ID, IL, IN, KS, LA, MA, MD, MI, MN, MO, MS, NC, NH, OH, OK, PA, SC, TN, TX, UT, VA, VT, WA, WV

 State does not require elementary preparation program standards to address the components of the science of reading instruction. : AK, AZ, CT, DC, HI, KY, ME, MT, ND, NE, NJ, NM, NV, NY, OR, RI, SD, WI, WY

 KS: Kansas' elementary education unified preparation standards, but not its elementary K-6 standards, address the science of reading instruction.